History and Theories of Capitalism

 A.

-the consumer and would establish itself with little government
+system would protect the consumer and would establish itself

-have three important functions: to provide national defense,
+would have three important functions: to provide national

 B.

-but on the production of other commodities.
-"Supply
+supply of money, but on the production of other

 C.

-Probable fate of mankind was war, famine, and plague.
+outstrip food production.
+Probable fate of mankind was war,

-Social welfare programs only make the problem worse.
+famine, and plague.
+Social welfare programs only make

 D.

-would slow and economic growth would stop.
-England could
+to fall.
+Investment would slow and economic growth would

-prevent this with a policy of free international trade.
+England could prevent this with a policy of free international

 E.